 The times they are changing in this critical sphere of search engine marketing.
-Keywords are still important, of course, but the emphasis has shifted toward being accurate and thorough.
+Keywords are still important, of course, but the emphasis has shifted toward being helpful, relevant, and thorough in your key topic areas.
 That’s thorough while at the same time being digestible.
 Your content needs to all be there but clear enough for people to only read the part they are interested in.
 Now with the increasing importance of “freshness” at both an overall site level and at an individual page level, new and refreshed content is more important than ever.
 Start a plan to keep your content fresh, relevant, and aimed at search.

 Give Visitors Reasons to Stay…

-You Can Be Found offers advice on content marketing and provides copywriting services when requested.
+You Can Be Found offers advice and support on content marketing and provides copywriting services when requested.